mhulse/illy-templates/README.md

 curl -L https://git.io/vzovJ | sh
 ```

-This will install all the templates from the repo to your `/Applications/Adobe\ Illustrator\ CC\ 20XX/Cool\ Extras.localized/en_US/Templates` directory.
+This will install all templates from this repo into your `/Applications/Adobe\ Illustrator\ CC\ 20XX/Cool\ Extras.localized/en_US/Templates` directory.

 From Illustrator, go to <kbd>File</kbd> `>` <kbd>New from Template…</kbd> and pick a template from the `@mhulse` directory.